 Regenerative Medicine

-The first two semesters will consist of modules (see details of these on the course website) covering the scientific principles of stem cells, gene therapy, tissue engineering and immunology.
-Training in scientific concepts and techniques important to biomedical research takes place via a series of laboratory-based practical sessions.
-The regulatory issues involved in translating research observation to an approved treatment for patients will be a focus throughout the course.
-During the summer semester, students embark on individual, laboratory-based research projects or industrial placements.
+The curriculum covers the science behind stem cells, gene therapy, tissue engineering and immunology.
+Students on this programme will undertake training in scientific concepts and techniques important to biomedical research.
+This takes place via a series of laboratory-based practical sessions.
+Coursework emphasises real-world situations and issues.
+The regulatory issues involved in translating a research observation to an approved treatment for patients will be a focus throughout the course.

 Entry requirements